'Drawings from the teenage years'

 sketchbook, 20 x 30 cm, 2008

-The works were later presented in the group exhibition You’ve Gone Incognito.
-Cross-dressing and Home Photoshoots at the Fort Institute of Photography in Warsaw (2021), organized as part of Warsaw Gallery Weekend.
-It was the first exhibition in Poland devoted to the theme of cross-dressing.
-Alongside my drawings, the show also featured works by Michel Journiac, Tomasz Machciński, Pierre Molinier, and Zbigniew Libera.
+This series of drawings, created secretly during high school classes, formed a sketchbook dedicated to imaginative stylizations of women.
+At the time, femininity was a repressed part of the artist’s identity, surfacing only through drawing, where female silhouettes were portrayed like fashion models inspired by a designer’s aesthetic.
+Each sketch became a private embodiment of femininity, preserved solely on paper.
+The works were later shown in the group exhibition You’ve Gone Incognito.
+Cross-dressing and Home Photoshoots at the Fort Institute of Photography in Warsaw (2021) as part of Warsaw Gallery Weekend.
+The show also featured works by Michel Journiac, Tomasz Machciński, Pierre Molinier, and Zbigniew Libera.

 'A Step Forward'